Kerstin Kunze

 Kerstin Kunze (born 23 August 1971) is a German chess Woman International Master (2003) who won East Germany Women's Chess Championship (1989).

 Chess career

-At the age of fifteen, Kerstin Kunze took part in a East Germany Women's Chess Championship for the first time.
+At the age of fifteen, Kerstin Kunze took part in an East Germany Women's Chess Championship for the first time.
 It was February 1987 at the East Germany Women's Chess Championship in Glauchau when Iris Bröder won.

 Kerstin Kunze scored 50 percent at an international women's tournament in October 1987 in Halle, which Svetlana Prudnikova won.
 She took part in the East Germany Women's Chess Championship in Stralsund in 1988 when Antje Riedel won.
 In February 1989 she became East German Women's Chess Champion in Zittau.